 Is there anything better than fresh, warm homemade bread?
 I am not sure that there is anything that even comes close.
 There is nothing like smelling it as you walk through the door on a cold day and then enjoying it with your favorite soup (our favorite soup recipe here), pasta, or roast.
 I’m not sure there is any meal that can’t be made better by this delicious bread.

-I know some bread recipes can be intimidating, but this one is really pretty fail-proof and easy.
+I know some bread recipes can be intimidating, but this one is really pretty fail-proof.
 I promise, it is actually really fun to make them!
 The end result of 2 giant loaves of delicious French bread is so satisfying!

 French Bread Making Tips